Tourist Guide to Money in Uzbekistan: ATMs, Cards, Exchange

 Next to some proper ATMs, you will find automatic money exchange machines.
 They only take US dollars.

-The way it works is pretty straightforward.
+The way it works is straightforward.

 - You will be shown an exchange rate that is a little lower than the one in the banks;